-If you have time, process the 19plus data in
+If you have time, convert 19plus data (C:\Data\Module9\AlignC\SBE19plus\Miami.hex, using Miami.con).

-C:\Data\Module9\AlignC\SBE19plus\Miami.hex, using Miami.con.
 The 19plus has no secondary sensors.
-Your Data Conversion setup is:

-- Downcast only
+- Downcast only - Convert...

-- Convert...
-Pressure, Strain Gauge [db], Temperature [ITS-90], Conductivity [S/m]
+Pressure, Strain Gauge -> db Temperature -> ITS-90 -> deg C

-- Name your output file Miami.cnv
+- Conductivity > S/m - Output file Miami.cnv

-Conductivity Time Constant
+Filtering Data

 It is very desirable to match the time constants of the temperature and conductivity sensors.
 This improves salinity data in conditions of sharp gradients.
-The conductivity sensor has a time constant that depends on pumping rate; it can range from 10 milliseconds at a fast pumping rate to very large if no water is moving through the cell.
+The conductivity sensor has a time constant that depends on pumping rate; it can range from 10 millisec at a fast pumping rate to very large if no water is moving through the cell.

-- For the 9plus with a TC duct and standard plumbing, a pumping rate of 25 ml/s brings the conductivity sensor's time constant in line with the temperature sensor's time constant of ~70 ms. - The SBE 25 uses the same sensors as the 9plus, but the SBE 25 system usually includes a slower pump (2000 rpm vs 3000 rpm).
+- For the 9plus with a TC duct and standard plumbing, a pumping rate of 25 ml/s brings the conductivity sensor's time constant in line with the temperature sensor's time constant of ~70 ms. - The SBE 25 and 25plus use the same sensors as the 9plus, but these CTDs usually includes a slower pump (2000 rpm vs 3000 rpm).
 A small amount of filtering of temperature and conductivity is usually recommended. - The 19plus and 19plus V2 temperature sensor has a much slower time constant than its conductivity sensor, as we saw in the first part of the course.
 Because of the way the filtering algorithm operates, the best match of temperature and conductivity is obtained by filtering both channels with a filter having the same time constant as the temperature channel.